 Climatic conditions change from year to year which influences the flight activity and abundance of moths.
-Comparing moth trap catches between 2011 to 2015 show the importance of having a monitoring system each year to determine moth activity of SWCB, WBC, and FAW.
+Comparing moth trap catches between 2011 to 2016 show the importance of having a monitoring system each year to determine moth activity of SWCB, WBC, and FAW.
 The moth activity is really unique to a county and can be variable from year to year.
 In 2011, SWCB moths increased to extremely high numbers (3,000 to 5,000 per weekly trap catch) in Deaf Smith County and continued for an extended period of time from July 18 to August 29.
 The extended flight of SWCB moths indicated there was a 3rd generation of SWCB in 2011.
 In Dallam County, high numbers of SWCB moths were also trapped from July 25 to August 15 (Fig. 1).
 Comparatively, moderate SWCB activity was recorded in Sherman County while the remaining counties had relatively low levels of SWCB moth activity.
-In 2012, SWCB moth flights did not reach the high levels that were present in 2011 (Fig 2).
+In 2012, SWCB moth flights did not reach the high levels that were present in 2011 (Fig. 2).
 The second generation moth activity across the Texas High Plains was basically from July 17 to August 14.
 Counties with the highest numbers of SWCB moths during this time were Lipscomb, Parmer, and Dallam (Fig. 4).
 Dallam county had an early peak of SWCB (June 29) and Parmer county had a late flight of SWCB (Aug 28 to Sept 4).
 Counties with more moderate, but significant, SWCB flights were Deaf Smith, Hansford, Hutchinson, and Sherman.
 Counties with little or no SWCB activity were Gray, Hale, Ochiltree, Potter, Randal and Swisher.
 In 2013 and 2014 the overall densities of SWCB moths were similar but much lower than in 2011 and 2012 (Fig. 3 and Fig. 4).
 Still larval infestations from moths in both years were high enough to cause economic losses in fields across the High Plains.
 In both years, counties with the lightest activity were Gray, Hale, Hutchinson, Randall, and Swisher.
 In contrast, Deaf Smith, Dallam, Hartley, and Moore counties had much heavier activity of SWCB both years.
 Hansford, Ochiltree, and Lipscomb had moderate levels of moth activity in 2013 and much lower activity in 2014.
 The flight activity of SWCB moths peaked a week earlier in 2013 compared to 2014.
 In 2015, there was a relatively high SWCB moth activity coming out of diapause during the first flight from June 16 to July 14 (Fig. 5).
 The second moth flight did not follow the typical increase from week to week until the flight peaks and then begins to decline.
 This SWCB moth activity in 2015 oscillated from week to week and then dropped off suddenly on August 25th.
 These oscillations appear to be associated with different peak activity of the moths in traps setout in Castro and Deaf Smith Counties.
 Overall, SWCB moth activity occurred in Castro, Dallam, Deaf Smith, Moore and Sherman Counties.
 All other counties had little to no SWCB moth activity.
+In 2016, the second generation moth flight began to increase on July 19, peaked on August 2, and declined to August 30.
+This activity was similar to the moth activity in 2013 and 2014 (Fig. 6).
+Counties with very little activity in 2016 were Hale, Hutchinson, Lipscomb, Ochiltree, Randall, Sherman and Swisher.
+Dallam, Hansford, Moore counties had a little heavier SWCB activity.
+Deaf Smith county continued to have the heaviest SWCB moth activity.
+This may be because there are producers in Deaf Smith county that still grow non-Bt white food corn.